DTMF (song): Background and release

 On October 13, 2023, Bad Bunny released his fifth solo studio album Nadie Sabe Lo Que Va a Pasar Mañana, which debuted at number one on the US Billboard 200, with the addition of reaching the top 10 in five more countries.
 It was also supported by his fifth concert tour, the Most Wanted Tour, spanning dates from February to June 2024, all of which sold out and broke multiple records.
-Between December 2024 and January 2025, he began promoting his sixth solo album Debí Tirar Más Fotos, releasing supporting singles, an accompanying short film and revealing its tracklist, where "DTMF" was featured as the 16th track and its title track.
+Between December 2024 and January 2025, he began promoting his sixth solo album, Debí Tirar Más Fotos, releasing supporting singles, an accompanying short film and revealing its tracklist, where "DTMF" was featured as the 16th track and its title track.

 "DTMF" was released for digital download and streaming on January 5, 2025, through Rimas Entertainment, as part of Debí Tirar Más Fotos.
 Only a few days after the release of the track, it went viral on TikTok.
 Based on its lyrics of looking back on memories, the song was used as a dedication to loved ones with pictures that are special to users of the sound, mainly of those who had passed.
 Bad Bunny later shared his reaction on the trend on the platform, which sees him in tears.

 Composition

-"DTMF" is a "nostalgic" track that blends "Nintendo-inspired beats", reminiscent of his 2020 album YHLQMDLG, with "lively Plena", a Puerto Rican "folk call-and-response" genre.
+"DTMF" is a "nostalgic" track in the key of E major that blends "Nintendo-inspired beats", reminiscent of his 2020 album YHLQMDLG, with "lively Plena", a Puerto Rican "folk call-and-response" genre.
 On a "mellow beat" with occasional choir chants, Bad Bunny displays his emotions and regrets not having taken more pictures of loved ones or people with whom he had spent periods of time.